bertkdowns/thesis/notes/idaes.translator.md

 In theory, when you have a mixture, you can fully define the stream like that, becuase the vapor fraction changes as the temperature changes.
 However,

  1. We want to model pure steam, which at `1 atm` of pressure boils at exactly `100 degC`, i.e it can be 100 degrees celcius and anywhere in between 0 and 1 degrees celcius
- 2. Even if we try use the method in [[idaes.ph_formulation]] to make sure there is no zero gradient in temperature, there is a HUGE change in enthalpy at this point. it takes 5 times more energy to heat water from 99 to 101 degrees Celcius than it does to heat water from 1 to 99 degrees celcius!
+ 2. Even if we try use the method in [[idaes.ph-formulation]] to make sure there is no zero gradient in temperature, there is a HUGE change in enthalpy at this point. it takes 5 times more energy to heat water from 99 to 101 degrees Celcius than it does to heat water from 1 to 99 degrees celcius!
 This means that a slight difference in temperature could mean a massive difference in enthalpy, and therefore the vapor fraction could be way off.

 Table: Enthalpy of water at 101325 kPa (1 atm)